ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 tampered in transit as well as identifying sender.
 The adapter could further ensure that payloads are only received from Form Builder using HTTP request info.

+The shared secret will be set as an ENV var in the publisher to be consumed by the form's runner instance.

 Overview:

 Form Builder:
 - Connects with adapter via HTTPS using a ruby library such as [Net:HTTP](https://ruby-doc.org/stdlib-2.6.3/libdoc/net/http/rdoc/Net/HTTP.html)
+- Connection utlisises mutual TLS using `Net::HTTP verify_mode: OpenSSL::SSL::VERIFY_PEER`
 - Signs JSON payload using a shared secret and JWS protocol
 - Sends as POST request